ajdruff/divi/README.md

 Elegant Themes Legacy Divi theme (version 2.3.4 updated 02-17-2016 ) patched to work with WordPress 4.5

-Motivation
+**Motivation**

-Websites using a legacy version of Divi break when updated to WordPress 4.5+ apparently due to an updated version of jquery.
+Websites using a legacy version of Divi break when updated to WordPress 4.5+ apparently due to an updated version of jQuery.

 **Installation**